 To mitigate electoral violence in the 2019 General Elections, improve public safety and security through enhancing accountability in election security management in Nigeria, CLEEN Foundation mapped the electoral environment in the build up to the elections through its Election Security Threat Assessment (ESTA) conducted across the 36 states and FCT.

 The Election Security Threat Assessment (ESTA) is a survey that maps perceived security threats that are likely to affect the 2019 General Elections, and proffer mitigating measures to prevent the identified electoral threats.
 The mitigating measures are targeted at various electoral stakeholders who have the constitutional mandate to take actions against the identified electoral risk factors especially the security agencies, electoral management body (INEC), CSOs, and Media.
-The methodology for producing the ESTA involves administering questionnaire, interview, focus group discussion and desk research.
+The methodology for producing the ESTA involves administering questionnaire, Key Informant Interviews, Focus Group Discussions and Desk Research.

 Findings from the ESTA across Nigeria indicated twenty-one (21) states across the federation were on red alert for possible violence during the elections.
 These states included – Abia, Adamawa Akwa-Ibom, Bauchi, Bayelsa, Benue, Borno, Delta, Ekiti, Imo, Kaduna, Kano, Kogi, Kwara, Lagos, Ogun, Plateau, Rivers, Taraba, Yobe and Zamfara.
 It is sad to note that some of the volatile states identified by CLEEN Foundation experienced violence.
 The Election Security Threat Assessment of CLEEN Foundation was coordinated and disseminated thrice in Nigeria between August 2018 and January 2019.